azure-ad-b2c/samples/policies/B2C-Token-Includes-AzureAD-BearerToken/Readme.md

 **Updating the B2C Policy Permissions and Client Secret**

-A client Secret associated with this application, must be created – select either 1 or 2 year expiration (select no expiration for testing purposes only).
+A client Secret associated with this application, must be created – select either 1 or 2 year expiration (select Never for testing purposes only).

 ![CLientSecret](media/ClientSecret.jpg)

-Copy the client secret – in the next steps, we will need to store the value in a B2C policy key location, and reference the key location from withing the Azure AD technical profile in the B2C policy file.
+Copy the client secret – in the next steps, we will need to store the value in a B2C policy key location, and reference the key location from within the Azure AD technical profile in the B2C policy file.

 **Add the Application Secret to the Identity Experience Framework Policy Key**